Michael Weathers

-Michael Kelvin Weathers (born August 5, 1997) is an American professional basketball player for MLP Academics Heidelberg of the Basketball Bundesliga.
-He played college basketball for the Miami RedHawks, Oklahoma State Cowboys, Texas Southern Tigers and SMU Mustangs.
+Michael Kelvin Weathers (born August 5, 1997) is an American professional basketball player for SLUC Nancy Basket of the LNB Pro A. He played college basketball for the Miami RedHawks, Oklahoma State Cowboys, Texas Southern Tigers and SMU Mustangs.
 Weathers was selected as the Austrian Basketball Superliga Most Valuable Player while playing for the Klosterneuburg Dukes in 2024.

 Early life and high school career

 Weathers was born to Michael Weathers and Joann Loring.
 He has a fraternal twin brother, Marcus, who was born three minutes after him.
 Weathers' father played college basketball for the Drake Bulldogs.
 When Weathers was aged five, his father died of heart problems at the age of 40.
 Weathers' mother remarried Henry Loring, a former college football player for the Grambling State Tigers.

 The Weathers brothers created a formidable duo while playing basketball at Shawnee Mission North High School in Overland Park, Kansas.
 They led their team to the Kansas state title as seniors after they made the final four the previous year.
 Weathers left Shawnee Mission North as the school's all-time leading scorer with 1,626 points; his brother finished second with 1,150.